Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Introduction

 Early unsupervised multimodal AD methods often rely on memory banks, such as BTF \cite{horwitz2023back} and M3DM \cite{wang2023multimodal}.
 These methods construct large memory banks by processing and storing multimodal features of normal samples.
 During inference, extracted features are compared with normal features in the memory bank to determine if these samples are anomalous.
 However, such methods inevitably require substantial storage, which becomes a bottleneck, especially when dealing with large-scale datasets.

-Recent studies introduce the idea of feature learning to multimodal AD to avoid large-scale storage \cite{rudolph2023asymmetric, gu2024rethinking, costanzino2024multimodal}.
-The feature learning-based methods typically leverage pre-trained networks which is frozen during training to generate rich feature representations and transfer them to trainable networks.
+Recent studies introduce the idea of Feature Learning (FL) to multimodal AD to avoid large-scale storage \cite{rudolph2023asymmetric, gu2024rethinking, costanzino2024multimodal}.
+The Feature Learning (FL)-based methods typically leverage pre-trained networks which is frozen during training to generate rich feature representations and transfer them to trainable networks.
 Since only normal samples are used during training, the trainable networks only learn the normality representation ability from the frozen networks.
 In other words, the abnormality representation ability is not transferred.
 During inference, the distances between features from the frozen and trainable networks are used to detect anomalies.

-Currently, feature learning-based methods for multimodal AD are primarily divided into two categories.
-One is Crossmodal Feature Mapping~\cite{costanzino2024multimodal}, which introduces a novel paradigm for addressing multimodal AD, and realizes multimodal AD by mapping features across modalities to capture crossmodal relationships.
+Currently, Feature Learning-based methods for multimodal AD are primarily divided into two categories.
+One is Crossmodal Feature Mapping~\cite{costanzino2024multimodal}, which introduces a novel paradigm for addressing multimodal AD by mapping features across different modalities.
+In this setting, the learnable feature and the corresponding target feature originate from different modalities, enabling the model to capture crossmodal relationships.
 When anomalies occur, the failure of feature mapping enables anomaly localization.
 But inevitably, \textit{modal discrepancy between 2D and 3D features results in underfitting and causes false positives in the output anomaly maps}.